MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_query_data_so_statistics.md

 ### -field NumPrimitivesWritten

-Specifies the number of primitives written.
+Specifies the number of primitives actually written to the stream output resource.

 ### -field PrimitivesStorageNeeded

-Specifies the total amount of storage needed by the primitives.
+Specifies the total amount of storage needed by all the primitives that would have been written to the stream output resource if it was big enough to do so.

 ## -remarks